laminas/laminas-stratigility/docs/book/v2/api.md

 }
 ```

-### Providing an altered request and operating on the returned response:
+### Providing an altered request and operating on the returned response

 ```php
 function ($request, $response, $next) use ($bodyParser)